Sharon Dowey: Early life

 Dowey was born in Girvan and brought up in Maybole.
 She has lived and worked in Ayrshire all her life.

 Before her election to the Parliament, Dowey was a senior manager at the Morrisons supermarket chain, where she had worked since she was 16.

 Political career

+Member of the Scottish Parliament

 At the 2021 Scottish Parliament election.
 Dowey stood in the Carrick, Cumnock and Doon Valley constituency, where she came second to Elena Whitham of the Scottish National Party (SNP).
 She achieved 30.6% of the vote, a +6.4% increase for the Scottish Conservative Party from the previous Scottish Parliament Election in 2016.
 She was subsequently elected on the South Scotland regional list.

 On 12 January 2022, Dowey called for Boris Johnson to resign as Conservative party leader and Prime Minister over the Westminster lockdown parties controversy along with a majority of Scottish Conservative MSPs.

+Dowey is a member of 15 Cross-Party Groups (CPGs) in the Scottish Parliament, and serves as Depute Convener of the CPG on Wood Panel Industry.

 Personal life

-Dowey is married to Martin, a former police officer and the current Conservative Group Leader on South Ayrshire Council.
+Dowey is married to Martin, a former police officer and the former Leader of South Ayrshire Council.
 They have three children.